 Guests over 21 are able to get 1 alcoholic drink in locations serving alcohol.

 Snacks can be pretty much anything from ice-cream to popcorn to drinks to small meals at food stores.

-You are bound to find something great to use your snack credit for.
+You are bound to find something tasty for your snack credits.

-However; watch the price as snack credits vary significantly in price.
+However; watch the price as snack credits vary a lot in price.
 Water rarely represents a good use of a snack credit.

 Eligible items are highlighted in shops & food kiosks.

 Make sure you use all your snack credits.
 You can exchange any leftover credits for candy in the Resort Shops before you return home.

 A resort refillable mug gives you free drinks at Resort Quick Service Locations.
 They are not valid in parks but you can use in all resorts.

 Remember if you get a quick service meal at a resort you can use your mug for a free drink and collect a bottle of water.

 Well, the Disney Dining plan takes a bit of getting used to and not everything costs 1 credit.